mdavoodi/www/source/blog/2015-07-01-ben-joins-hashicorp.html.markdown

 READMORE

-At HashiCorp, Ben will be working both with ecosystem partners and customers to streamline our internal processes and to make it easier for organizations to adopt our technology.
-Ben is chartered with making it easy to be successful with our products, whether you are a sole developer, Global 2000 company, non-profit, or ecosystem partner.
+At HashiCorp, Ben will be working both with ecosystem partners and customers.
+He will also help to streamline our internal processes.
+In other words, Ben is chartered with making it easy to be successful with our products, whether you are a sole developer, Global 2000 company, non-profit, or ecosystem partner.

 Before HashiCorp, Ben held executive positions at Joyent, MongoLab, and Linqto.
 Ben has a passion for startups, advising and investing in them.
 He was a Product Manager at IBM,